-The use of other than genuine ARO replacement parts may result in safety hazards, decreased tool performance and increased maintenance, and may invalidate all warranties.

-ARO is not responsible for customer modification of tools for applications on which ARO was not consulted.
-Repairs should be made only by authorized, trained personnel.
-Consult your nearest ARO Authorized Servicenter.
-It is the responsibility of the employer to place the information in this manual into the hands of the operator.
-Refer all communications to the nearest ARO Office or Distributor.
+- The use of other than genuine ARO replacement parts may result in safety hazards, decreased tool performance and increased maintenance and may invalidate all warranties. - ARO is not responsible for customer modification of tools for applications on which ARO was not consulted. - Tool maintenance and repair should be performed by authorized, trained, competent personnel.
+Consult your nearest ARO authorized servicenter. - It is the responsibility of the employer to place the information in this manual into the hands of the operator.